MS - Olivia Y. v. Barbour

 John A. suffered from mental illness and entered foster care at 9.
 He was moved between placements more than 35 times.
 Instead of addressing John’s mental health needs, DFCS institutionalized him 13 times.
 Even though John was freed for adoption, DFCS failed to provide him with a permanent home.
 John aged out of foster care.

-As of August 15, 2014, Children’s Rights’ founder and director emeritus, Marcia Lowry, and local co-counsel, have sole responsibility for monitoring and enforcing the reform efforts in Mississippi.
+As of August 15, 2014, former Children’s Rights executive director Marcia Lowry and local counsel have sole responsibility for monitoring and enforcing the reform efforts in Mississippi.

 Senior U.S. District Judge Tom S. Lee, U.S. District Court, Southern District of Mississippi, Jackson Division